ianyang0106/ODE-Adaptive-RK4-Integrator/README.md

 # ODE-Integrator
-This is a simple ODE integrator using Ruge-Kutta Method with adaptive stepsize control.
+This is a simple ODE integrator using Fourth-order Ruge-Kutta Method with adaptive stepsize control.
 INspired by Numerical Recipes by Press